aws-samples/retail-demo-store/src/location/README.md

 # Retail Demo Store location Service

-The location web service provides an API for retrieving store locations and customer routes to support to location NRF demo.
+The location web service provides an API for retrieving store locations and customer routes to support to Location Services demo in the Retail Demo Store.
+To use the demo, see "Retail Geofencing and Location-aware Personalization" in the in-app Demo Guide.

 This service has two endpoints